Charm physics: Mixing and CPV in charm

 {\bf Experimental searches with multi-body decays:} It is also possible to carry out WS-RS analysis in multi-body modes.
 This was done by Belle, investigating mixing in the WS decays $D^0 \to K^+ \pi^- \pi^0$~\cite{Belle:2005xmv} and $D^0 \to K^+ \pi^- \pi^+ \pi^-$~\cite{Belle:2013nfo}, while a first observation of mixing in the latter mode was made by LHCb in 2016~\cite{LHCb:2016zmn}.
 A measurement of $y'$ in $D^0 \to K^+ \pi^- \pi^+ \pi^-$ is of particular interest as it helps to constrain the CPV weak angle $\gamma$ through secondary decays from $B^\pm \to D K^\pm$ ~\cite{LHCb:2022nng}.\\

-In comparison to two-body analysis, multi-body analysis has the prospect of accessing CPV and mixing parameters directly.
-In contrast to the parameters presented in Eq.~\eqref{eq:strong_phase_offset}, where the strong phase remains unknown, in multi-body final states these can be directly accessed.
-The relevant phases can either be obtained from model-dependent analyses, which, may introduce significant additional biases; or via model-independent approaches, which use quantum-correlated events at the charm threshold to infer the relevant information, as explained later in the text.
+In comparison to two-body analysis, multi-body analysis has the prospect of accessing CPV and mixing parameters directly, rather than as a linear combination.
+In contrast to Eq.~\eqref{eq:strong_phase_offset}, where parameters $x'$ and $y'$ are a single phase dependent linear combinations of $x$ and $y$, in multi-body final states these can be accessed ``independently" as different regions of the dalitz space will contain different strong phase rotations of the linear combination.
+The strong phase rotation in these analyses is obtained either from model-dependent analyses, which, may introduce significant additional biases; or via model-independent approaches, using quantum-correlated events at the charm threshold as explained later in the text.
 Although this makes multi-body decays an extremely powerful tool, these analyses represent a major experimental challenge, often involving a complicated multi-dimensional analysis and systematic study. \\

 The self-conjugate mode $D^0\to K^0_S\pi^+\pi^-$ is one channel where we can extract mixing parameters directly and search for evidence of CPV in charm.
 This is because both $D^0$ and $\bar{D}^0$ have access to the same final state $K^0_S\pi^+\pi^-$ through CF and DCS decay routes, see Fig.~\ref{fig:decay_roots}.
-Unlike the WS-RS methodology presented earlier, it is also possible to access CP-eigenstate processes simultaneously, allowing for strong phase differences across the multibody space to be constrained, cf.\ Fig.~\ref{sec6:fig6}.
+Unlike the WS-RS methodology presented earlier, that can be constrained only up to a global phase, it is possible to access CP-eigenstate processes simultaneously, allowing for absolute strong phase differences across the multibody space to be constrained, cf.\ Fig.~\ref{sec6:fig6}.
 For this reason, the decay mode $D^0\to K^0_S\pi^+\pi^-$ is often referred to as a ``golden mode''.
 This multi-body final state can be analysed with model-dependent methods such as the amplitude analysis~\cite{Belle:2014Kspipi}, or with model-independent techniques, such as the {\it bin-flip analysis}~\cite{DiCanto:2018tsd} discussed below.\\